lsh-Brecht/SWE_2021_41_2024_2_week_6/README.md

 number is happy.

 We programmed in **Google Colab**, saved the results as an ipynb file,\
-and uploaded it to *GitHub repository*.
+and uploaded it to *GitHub repository.

 > ### 1.1 code
 ```